caumente/caumente.github.io/_pages/cv.md

   - Teaching assistant, Deep learning course, 2023/24

 **Supervised Thesis**
+  - Co-supervisor for a bachelor’s thesis - Breast tumor segmentation using ultrasound images, 2024/25
   - Co-supervisor for a master’s thesis - Breast tumor segmentation using ultrasound images, 2023/24
-  - Co-supervisor for a bachelor’s thesis - Applied ML to insurance industry, 2022/23
+  - Co-supervisor for a bachelor’s thesis - Applied machine learning to insurance industry, 2022/23

 **Reviewer for Scientific Journals and Peer-Review Conferences**

-  - 4 Peer-reviewed paper for Biomedical Signal Processing and Control journal, Elsevier editorial
+  - 5 Peer-reviewed paper for Biomedical Signal Processing and Control journal, Elsevier editorial

 **Honors and Awards**